 5:30p: As the heat of the day passes, we walk down to the beach, picking up a few random dogs along the way (this always happens when I walk Luna here; random dogs will join us on our excursion for a while before, presumably, heading home again to whoever their owners are).
 Luna runs madly across the sand with her new puppy friends, which is pretty much her favorite thing in the world to do.

-8:30p: Finally, we head home where I start a much less panicked travel planning process that involves drawing a chart, running searches on Airbnb, and picking friends’ brains.
+8:30p: Finally, we head home where I start a much less panicked travel planning process that involves drawing a chart, and picking friends’ brains.
 After an hour or two of this, I turn in early.

 What does a typical day in your life look like?